emissary-ingress/emissary/reference/core/tls.md

 The `Host` resource has been added to the Ambassador API Gateway and Ambassador Edge Stack in version 1.0.0.

-The `Host` resource simplifies TLS by directly connecting how Ambassador performs TLS termination and the domains it is serving.
+The `Host` resource simplifies TLS by directly connecting how Ambassador performs TLS termination and the domains it serves.
 With the Ambassador Edge Stack, the `Host` can issue and manage certificates automatically using the ACME protocol.

 For both the Ambassador Edge Stack and API Gateway, it can read a certificate from a Kubernetes secret and use that certificate to terminate TLS on a domain.